raynaluzier/vsphere-go-sdk/docs/common.md

 ## VcenterAuth
 Takes in the credential and server information for a vCenter account with the adequate level of permissions to authenticate with vCenter, register new VMs, convert VMs into templates, query for resources such as datacenters, datastores, resource pools, and folders to get the object's ID.
 The result is a token that will be used to authorize subsequent vSphere API calls.

+As part of this process, the provided vCenter server name/IP will be checked to see if it includes the necessary web protocol to make the authentication request.
+If not present, we will first try adding 'https://' to the server and try authentication.
+This may fail with an "unauthenticated" error, which can happen if the the server is correct, but the web protocol is wrong.
+Given that we add 'https' first if the web protocol is missing, this doesn't account for environments like test/dev that may only be using 'http'.

+In this case, if the protocol is 'https' AND the response body contains "Authentication required.", we call `AddHttpProtocol` which will look for 'https://', remove it if found and replace it with 'http://'.
+From there, the `VcenterAuth` function will call itself again to retry the authentication.

 #### Inputs
 | Name    | Description                                                                                   | Type    | Required |
 |---------|-----------------------------------------------------------------------------------------------|---------|:--------:|